 For a list of where past and present Geography majors have studied and a summary of the courses that they took abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.

 - Argentina: CIEE Liberal Arts in Buenos Aires

 - Bolivia: SIT Bolivia Multiculturalism

 - Spain: CIEE Liberal Arts in Seville

 - New Zealand: Frontiers Geology, Victoria; Otago; Victoria (Arcadia); Canterbury

-- Brittain: St. Andrews (IFSA-Butler); LSE; Edinburgh; University Collee London, Cardiff University; King's College; Royal Holloway; Sussex (MHC Exchange); Kent (MHC Exchange)
+- UK: St. Andrews (IFSA-Butler); LSE; Edinburgh; University Collee London, Cardiff University; King's College; Royal Holloway; Sussex (MHC Exchange); Kent (MHC Exchange)

 - France: MHC Montpellier